 Ladling into Clean Jars:

-◊Move the hot jam to an easy area on your counter where you can safely ladle the hot jam into your clean jars
+Move the hot jam to an easy area on your counter where you can safely ladle the hot jam into your clean jars.

-◊Place your clean jar on the dinner plate or cutting board.
+Place your clean jar on the dinner plate or cutting board.
 I place my plate and jar right next to the kettle of jam so it is easy to ladle into the canning funnel and right into the jars.

-- Once all your jars are filled, carefully wipe off any drips or spills from the edges of each of the jars.
+Once all your jars are filled, carefully wipe off any drips or spills from the edges of each of the jars.

 I just made a new batch of Mixed Berry Jam with added Gooseberries:

-- Strawberries – 4 cups
+Strawberries – 4 cups

-- Blackberries – 1 & 1/2 cups
+Blackberries – 1 & 1/2 cups

-- Raspberries – 1 cup
+Raspberries – 1 cup

-- Blueberries – 1 & 1/2 cups
+Blueberries – 1 & 1/2 cups

 Hot Water Bath Process:

-After filling your jars with hot jam, carefully clean off the rims of jars with a clean, damp cloth or paper towel.
-Carefully firmly screw on the lids.
+After filling your jars with hot jam, carefully clean off the rims of each jar with a clean, damp cloth or paper towel.
+Screw the lids on firmly.
 Do not tighten completely, just firmly.